- Why Make Your Own Homemade Tortillas? (Hint: They're Healthy!)

 * On lard: please don’t ever use the hydrogenated lard sold in grocery stores.
 Ick.
 Look for real lard, no hydrogenation or preservatives, preferably from pastured animals.
 I’ve never bought it but only render my own.

-- A rolling pin, cast iron tortilla press and electric tortilla press (found on Amazon) all work fine with this recipe – best option coming soon in video form!
+* A rolling pin, cast iron tortilla press, and electric tortilla press (found on Amazon) all work fine with this recipe.

 How About Corn Tortillas?

-Although I made a pseudo-corn tortilla in the original version of the recipe, real corn torts are a totally different beast than wheat tortillas.
+Although I made a pseudo-corn tortilla in the original version of the recipe, real corn tortillas are a totally different beast than wheat tortillas.
 They should be made with masa flour which is nixtamalized to release more minerals in the corn.
-Here is an example of the directions for corn tortillas, and you can find many more real food versions in the KS group at Plan to Eat.
+Here is an example of the directions for corn tortillas.

 A tortilla press is a big help, but if you put the balls of dough between two sheets of wax paper or plastic wrap (or silicone mats, etc.) you can use a cast iron pan to just smash them flat, then cook on a griddle.